querkmachine/beeps.website/src/blog/2024-03-06-the-changelog-dark-mode-redesign-building-utopia.md

 For some strange reason, it had never struck me as weird that the site's light mode was purple & green and the dark mode was yellow & orange.
 I can't even remember why I made it like that.
 After all, earlier versions of the dark mode were purple and pink.

 For the sake of some semblance of brand consistency, I opted to change the dark mode to also use some variety of purple and green.
-This also involved updating a bunch of icons (which were also based on the yellow dark mode).
 This is just one part of some rather sweeping redesign work I plan on doing, but the rest won't happen until later this year.

 {% figure caption="Before and after comparison of the homepage." %}
 {% imageDiffer "./src/images/color-before.png", "Before: The homepage of this website with a dark grey background, orange spots and yellow heading and links.", "./src/images/color-after.png", "After: The homepage of this website with a dark blue/purple background, lighter purple spots, and bright green heading and links." %}